Huawei exec seeks Canada bail, proposes electronic monitoring

 Meng said she has ties to Vancouver going back 15 years.
 She and her husband Liu Xiaozong own two homes in the city, and she even had a Canadian permanent residency permit that she has since renounced.

-Liu, who was at the hearing, has offered the residences and Can$1 million in cash — for a total value of Can$15 million — as a surety for his wife’s release, the court heard.
+Liu, who was at the hearing, has offered the residences and C$1 million in cash – for a total value of C$15 million – as a surety for his wife’s release, the court heard.

 Police were reportedly called to one of the houses, in Vancouver’s Dunbar neighborhood where she proposes to stay, about a possible break-in early Sunday.